kmcd/codecast/01_command_line/script.md

   The top program displays a continuously updating (by default, every 3 seconds) display of the system processes listed in order of process activity.
                  98 Chapter 10
-  Its name comes from the fact that the top program is used to see the “top” processes on the system.
+  Its name comes from the fact that the top program is used to see the "top" processes on the system.
 The top display consists of two parts: a system sum- mary at the top of the display, followed by a table of processes sorted by CPU activity: top - 14:59:20 up 6:30, 2 users, load average: 0.07, 0.02, 0.00 Tasks: 109 total, 1 running, 106 sleeping, 0 stopped, 2 zombie Cpu(s): 0.7%us, 1.0%sy, 0.0%ni, 98.3%id, 0.0%wa, 0.0%hi, 0.0%si
    Mem:    319496k total,   314860k used,
   Swap:   875500k total,   149128k used,